George Floyd Statue In Manhattan Vandalized, But Quickly Returned To Form By Art Group Volunteers

 On Sunday, Brooklyn Borough President Eric Adams tweeted in part the trauma of George Floyd’s tragic death should not be compounded by the trauma of seeing his memorial defaced, a sentiment echoed by those who worked so hard to get rid of the paint and heal the scars of injustice with the traveling exhibit.

-Police said they do have surveillance video of the person they believe is responsible, but they haven’t caught that suspect yet.
+Police said they do have surveillance video of a person seen mixing paint before it was thrown on to the statue, but they haven’t located that person yet.